josegcpa/clonal_dynamics/README.md

 *Please note that this entails installing your own version of `greta`, which is the package used for MCMC sampling, and the adequate alteration of paths in `vaf_dynamics_functions.R`*

-*Please note this assumes that you are running this script from the root directory of this project*
+*Please note this assumes that you are running this script from the root directory of this project and that steps where the instructions mention running "in `Rstudio`" can be replaced by `./knit NOTEBOOK.Rmd` where `NOTEBOOK.Rmd` is the relevant Rmarkdown notebook.
+This generates `NOTEBOOK.html` and output files which are stored in `data_output`*

 *Notebooks with complete runs are already present above, but if one wants to run this locally the following steps can be taken:*